blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 **Lesson 4.** Plan, Plan, Plan <br>
 In this lesson, students will continue practicing solving challenges by planning their journey.
-They will need to decide which instructions are before and after the loop and which instructions are included within the loop.
+They must decide which instructions are before and after the loop and which inside the loop.
 </div>

 <div class="col-sm-4 left">